SierraSoftworks/tailon/README.md

 Once configured, you can manage your applications through the web interface or API:

-- **Web Interface**: Navigate to your tail-on service in a browser to access the modern web UI
+- **Web Interface**: Navigate to your tailon service in a browser to access the modern web UI
 - **RESTful API**: Use HTTP requests to programmatically manage applications
 - **Real-time Logs**: Stream application output in real-time through the web interface or API